hcarey-data/Online-Retail-Analysis-Project/README.md

 sales trends are significant or just a result of seasonal volatility.
 Lastly, this query accounts for incomplete years as well.
 2009, for example, only has one month of December, this is why the index division is by the number of months instead of a full 12-month year.

+For the pareto analysis, I needed to find how many customers are contributing a large portion of the revenue, specifically 80% according to the pareto rule.
+Many CTEs in BigQuery are used to calculate a running total of revenue for each customer compared to the total revenue across the entire sales set.
+When finished, the query will return the actual percentage of customers contributing to 80% of revenue.

 ## Data Limitations